 Truth be told, there is no greater joy than canceled plans.

 Am I right?
 It may sound crazy, but it’s true (in some cases).

 As introverts, we thrive in our own little company and don’t need much stimulation to feel good.

 We enjoy alone time and it’s absolutely necessary for us to handle life in the best possible way.

 For me, I need at least an hour a day with my computer (blog), a book, podcast or my journal/planner.

 I find that the perfect company is someone you can hang out with in complete silence.

-Ah the FOMO.
-I used to struggle with fear of missing out on things ALL THE TIME until I finally embraced the real introvert in me.
+I used to struggle with fear of missing out on things all the time until I finally embraced the real introvert in me.